psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 At this point, Hartland admits the *Cymru Fu* author must have had access to Pennant, but he also suggests that he must have access to other texts too that had provided an additional source of facts:

-> I think it is undeniable that the writer had Pennant before him while writing this passage ; and I have purposely translated it so as to bring out the identities of expression.
+> I think it is undeniable that the writer had Pennant before him while writing this passage; and I have purposely translated it so as to bring out the identities of expression.
 But allowing for this, it is clear that he has other sources of information from which he adds particulars given neither by Pennant nor in the Bishop of St. Asaph's MS. Such are the description of the proceedings before the corpse was taken out of the house, and the details of where the coffin was placed outside the house (*gerllaw y drws*), and of the presentation of flowers and herbs in return for the bread and cheese.

 There is no suggestion of poetic license or creative input on the part of the author.

 Hartland does not, however, feel the need to rely on so recent a text as *Cymru Fu*, for he also draws on *Drych y Amseroedd*, which we might recall was referenced in correspondence in the November 14th, 1895, edition of *Y Cymro*:

 > Scepticism, however, may deny the authority of so modern a compilation as *Cymru Fu*.
 Let me, therefore, turn to an account of the same custom, written at least forty years earlier.
 It occurs in a little book called *Drych y Amseroedd* [Wikipedia](https://cy.wikipedia.org/wiki/Drych_yr_Amseroedd) [book](https://viewer.library.wales/4794349).
-The purport of the book is described in the title-page, which may be rendered : "Mirror of the Times; comprising a little of the history of the most remarkable things that have happened, chiefly in Gwynedd, during the last two centuries in relation to religion.
+The purport of the book is described in the title-page, which may be rendered: "Mirror of the Times; comprising a little of the history of the most remarkable things that have happened, chiefly in Gwynedd, during the last two centuries in relation to religion.
 In the form of a conversation between Inquisitive and Observer."

 Hartland brings the attention of the predominantly English speaking *Academy* audience to the same excerpt from that work in the following way: